aVolpe/aVolpe.github.io/_posts/2018-12-11-http-exception-handler-in-javascript.md

-Modern javascript http clients use promises or somethings similar (for this post, angular Observables are similar enough, so this post also is relevant to angular), and a common issue with this approach is that we something want to add a default message to the user when something fail.
+Modern javascript http clients use promises or somethings similar (for this post, angular Observables are similar enough, so this post also is relevant to angular), and a common issue with this approach is that sometimes we want to show a default message to the user when something went wrong

 I am using [the fetch standard API][fetch] in this blog, but the same can be achieve with similar libraries like the browser [axios][Axios] or the default